7 Amazing eCommerce Trends From Mary Meeker’s 2018 Report

-Venture capitalist Mary Meeker’s is finally released.
+Venture capitalist Mary Meeker’s famous annual slide deck on digital trends for 2018 is finally released.
 As always, she covers a lot of ground in this mammoth 298-slide presentation.
 From digital consumer trends to shining a spotlight on the love-or-hate relationship consumers have with privacy and personalised content and global eCommerce trends, there’s a lot for one to digest.

 The report offers many insights into the world of eCommerce and Meeker always tells a strong story of where we now stand in the world of technology and digital life.
 We’ve summarised 7 key findings especially relevant for eCommerce merchants in this article.

 1. The retail industry continues its transformation from physical retail to eCommerce.

 The eCommerce industry grew 16 percent in the U.S in 2017; a 3% increase from the previous year.
 Roughly 13% of all retail sales come from eCommerce, up from about 5% a decade ago.
 Conversely, physical retail is on the decline.